getodk/collect/CONTRIBUTING.md

 1. Follow the guidelines below.

 ## The review process
 Bug fixes, pull requests corresponding to issues with a clearly stated goal and pull requests with clear tests and/or process for manual verification are given priority.
-Pull requests that are unclear or controversial may be tagged as "needs discussion" and/or may take longer to review.
+Pull requests that are unclear or controversial may be tagged as `needs discussion` and/or may take longer to review.

 We try to have at least two people review every pull request and we encourage everyone to participate in the review process to get familiar with the code base and help ensure higher quality.
 Reviewers should ask themselves some or all of the following questions:
 - Was this change adequately discussed prior to implementation?